pierrediedhiou/cybersecurity-journey/glossary.md

 - **DMARC** — Domain-based Message Authentication Reporting and Conformance, a DNS TXT record policy that tells mail servers what to do with emails that fail SPF or DKIM checks
+- **Developer Tools** — Built-in browser tools for inspecting web pages, network requests, JavaScript source files, cookies and security certificates.
+Opened with Ctrl+Shift+I or F12.
+Highly useful for web application reconnaissance
+- **DOM** — Document Object Model, the browser's structured representation of an HTML page that can be inspected and manipulated using JavaScript in the browser console
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system